 The purpose of the ADRC program and the services it provides; and

-Responsibilities of ADRC, Care Coordination, Core Case Management and Nursing Services, and HCS staff.
+Responsibilities of ADRC, Care Coordination, Core Case Management and Nursing Services, the Divisions of Developmental Disabilities (DDD) and Behavioral Health and Recovery (DBHR), and regional Home and Community Services (HCS) staff.

 Federal acts and initiatives pertaining to job duties, for example, the Older Americans Act (OAA), the American with Disabilities Act (ADA), the Affordable Care Act (ACA); the Social Security Act, Medicare and Medicaid, and the joint Administration on Aging and Centers for Medicare and Medicaid Services ADRC initiative.